 Even the grass was strange…

 Productivity and Protection for your Employees, Partners, and Customers with Azure Active Directory

-Once at the expo, I met up with fellow co-worker, Martin Booth (@mgbnet), and we attended a session led by Nasos Kladakis (@AKladakis) and Alex Simons (@Alex_A_Simons) covering all things Azure AD related.
-The session was pretty jam packed with content, as they covered new enhancements for conditional access, session control, Azure MFA, and MFA Server.
+Once at the expo, I met up with a fellow co-worker, Martin Booth (@mgbnet), and we attended a session led by Nasos Kladakis (@AKladakis) and Alex Simons (@Alex_A_Simons) covering all things Azure AD related.
+The session was pretty jam-packed with content, as they covered new enhancements for conditional access, session control, Azure MFA, and MFA Server.
 Third party MFA providers in Azure AD and Cloud app security integration for ALL your Azure AD Applications were covered as well.
-In addition to all of the content, Nasos and Alex also announced that ID Sync + Pass-though Authentication with Seamless SSO is now available.
+In addition to all of the content, Nasos and Alex also announced that ID Sync + Pass-through Authentication with Seamless SSO is now available.
 You can watch this session here.

 Updating and Servicing Microsoft Azure Stack